donovan-said/go-examples/README.md

 ## Testing

 Each sample should have an associated test.
-To run these tests run the folloing:
+To run these tests run the following:

 ```shell
 go test ./... -v